Filament collapse: a two phase process: Influence of different profiles

 This effect is depicted for different criticalities in Figure \ref{fig:turning_time}.
-As the turning time only depends on the density, it is constant for a uniform density filament (depicted by the dashed line), whereas the Ostriker filaments show a radially dependent turning time.
+Since the turning time only depends on the density, it is constant for a uniform density filament (depicted by the dashed line), whereas the hydrostatic filaments show a radially dependent turning time.
 Although the constant profile gives a good median, it is only an approximation.

-Summing up, as the deviations for different filament profiles are small in simulations, it is sufficient to use the uniform density model in general as a good approximation of the collapse timescale.
+Summing up, since the deviations for different filament profiles are small in simulations, it is sufficient to use the uniform density model in general as a good approximation of the collapse timescale.